A Scranton Pedestrian Accident Lawyer Can Help You If You Were Injured

 $5 Million Bus Accidents

 With over six decades of experience, our Scranton car accident lawyers can handle the complex issues of your claim as you concentrate on healing from your accident.
 We offer no-cost consultations and handle these cases on a contingency basis.
-This means you do not pay us anything until we recover compensation for you.
+This means you do not pay us anything until we recover compensation for your accident.
 Call us today to schedule a free case review with a member of our Scranton team.

 How Frequent Are Pedestrian Accidents in Scranton?